Community College of Philadelphia Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Community College of Philadelphia, approximately 39% of students took out student loans averaging $4,215 a year.
 That adds up to $16,860 over four years for those students.

 The student loan default rate at Community College of Philadelphia is 18.5%.
 Watch out!
 This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.

-How Much Money Do Community College of Philadelphia Graduates Make?students who graduate with a bachelor's degree from Community College of Philadelphia make about $32,000 a year during their first few years of employment after graduation.
-Unfortunately, this is 20% less that the average college graduate's salary of $39,802 per year.
-However, graduates in your major field may make more.
+How Much Money Do Community College of Philadelphia Graduates Make?students who graduate from Community College of Philadelphia with a bachelor's degree go on to jobs where they make an average salary of $32,000 in their early years.
+This is about 20% less that the average pay for college graduates overall.
+However, graduates with your major may make more.

 Location of Community College of Philadelphia